 The Millionaire Next Door offers a blunt assessment of how anyone with a steady job can amass a million dollars in wealth within their lifetime.
 In fact, making 7 figures can be achieved by living shrewdly and sensibly.
-The book does this by dismissing the belief that you first need to make a lot of money before you can amass a lot of money.
-Making a lot of money may help expedite your goal, but as the book notes with several real-life examples, making a lot of money is not the same as having wealth, especially if you spend all the money you make.
+The book does this by dismissing the belief that you need to make a lot of money before you can amass a lot of wealth.
+Making a lot of money only helps expedite your goal, but as the book notes with several real-life examples, making a lot of money is not the same as having wealth, especially if you spend all the money you make.

 Many people who live in expensive homes and drive luxury cars do not actually have much wealth. … Many people who have a great deal of wealth do not even live in upscale neighborhoods. … Wealth is more often the result of a lifestyle of hard work, perseverance, planning, and most of all, self-discipline.

-The book differentiates between making money (salary, income, etc.) and wealth (net worth).
+The book differentiates making money (salary, income, etc.) and wealth (net worth).
 To strengthen their point, the authors cite interviews with millionaires who have built wealth within their lifetimes.
 Dispelling a common myth early on, most self-made millionaires build their fortunes themselves.
 In fact, according to the book, self-discipline is the biggest determinate of who builds wealth regardless of how much money they earn or inherit.